 A bias is a tendency, inclination, or prejudice toward or against something or someone.
 Some biases are positive and helpful—like choosing to only eat foods that are considered healthy or staying away from someone who has knowingly caused harm.
 But biases are often based on stereotypes, rather than actual knowledge of an individual or circumstance.
 Whether positive or negative, such cognitive shortcuts can result in prejudgments that lead to rash decisions or discriminatory practices.

-Even people who are not deliberately prejudicial may have what are known as implicit biases, or biases formed from lifelong societal input that escape conscious detection.
+The phenomenon of implicit bias refers to societal input that escapes conscious detection.
 Paying attention to helpful biases—while keeping negative, prejudicial, or accidental biases in check—requires a delicate balance between self-protection and empathy for others.